 Avoid swimming in the lakes or rivers: Unless you are absolutely sure that there are no crocodiles or hippos.

-Science says the most dangerous animal in safari is the mosquito.
+Eventually, Science says the most dangerous animal in safari is the mosquito.
 Yes, you heard it right.
 These little animals are responsible for more deaths than lions and crocodiles.
 Mosquitos cause malaria and dengue.
 Make sure to get a vaccination before your journey.
 Always keep a mosquito repellent with yourself and use it regularly.

 Always wear boots and socks: While walking, your safari areas may contain many venomous snakes and scorpions which are very hard to spot.
 They are very good at hiding.
 In case you step on one of those creatures, your feet and legs must be protected.

-Don’t explore during night: Don’t wander off where there are wild animals during the night.
+Don’t explore during the night: Don’t wander off where there are wild animals during the night.
 Even in the cities, hyenas roam around freely in the dark.
 You would want to stay away from them.